See scenarios for how much forex day traders can make based on their win rate, risk/reward, position size, and number of trades.

 This may make it seem very easy to trade and make a good return each month.
 It isn’t.
 Most traders lose money, so making these types of returns consistently, while theoretically possible, is not in the cards for most people.

 If the reward and risk are the same, about 1:1, the strategy will need to have a win rate above 50% in order to make a profit.
+Higher when factoring in commissions.
 If a strategy has a high reward:risk, such as 3:1, the strategy could win 30% of the time and still be profitable.

 If a strategy is profitable, then, assuming the other statistics can remain the same, taking more trades will result in a larger profit.
 Taking more trades that are low quality, or not part of a tested strategy, will result in worse performance.

-There are multiple ways to improve results then.
-Problems can typically be isolated by looking at win-rate and reward:risk and finding ways to tweak these statistics more in our favor.
+There are multiple ways to improve results.
+Problems can often be isolated by looking at win-rate and reward:risk and finding ways to tweak these statistics more in our favor.

 Commissions typically cost between $1.5 and $8 per 100,000 traded.
 The smaller the account, typically the higher the commission cost.
-Commissions are charged to buy and sell, while the last trader had 80 trades (in and out) they would actually pay commissions 160 times.
+Commissions are charged to buy and sell; on 60 trades (in and out) a commission is paid 120 times.

 Let’s use actual dollars and use the first scenario above.